A First Time RV and Trailer Owners Buyer’s Guide

 Do Routine Maintenance on your Tow Vehicle

-Oh, yeah, and while I’m thinking about it, make sure the tow vehicle is in good shape.
+Oh, yeah, and while I’m thinking about it, make sure you know how to fix RV problems.
+Your tow vehicle must be in good shape.
 I took the Yukon to the local tire guys that do my work and had them tune it up, change oil in the differentials and transfer case, change oil in the transmission, put on fresh shock absorbers (air shocks in the back) and, generally, give it a good going over.
 My credit card had $1,100 on it by the time I left, but I’m confident for our maiden voyage.

 About that backing thing.
 If you’ve never backed a trailer, you’ll want to practice… In a big area… Where there’s nothing to hit.
 But it’s really not brain science or rocket surgery.
 Although my wife will tell you it is in the male chromosomes to be able to back a trailer, it’s a skill and can be learned.